14 Ways to Improve Your Child’s Sleep

 Trauma-Informed Sleep Supports

 The principles of healthful sleep are relatively straightforward, needing attention and adaptation for the individual child.
 But many children with retinoblastoma experience disrupted routines, anxiety and strong emotions, and vision changes that can significantly impact their sleep.

-In our next blog post on January 3rd, we’ll look at trauma-informed sleep supports for children, with practical steps you can take to help improve the amount and quality of your child’s sleep.
+Our next blog post looks at trauma-informed sleep supports for children, with practical steps you can take to help improve the amount and quality of your child’s sleep.

 About the Author

 Cindy Pilchuk is first and foremost a mother to three perfectly wonderful, imperfect children who are her inspiration and hope.
 After that, she is a Registered Nurse and Certified Child Life Specialist.
 She holds a Master’s of Science degree in Child Life and Pediatric Psychosocial Care.